freddysilber/nfl-loser-pool-api/README.md

 * Install Postgres, Docker, and Go.

+* Install the Docker app launch it

+* Install the Postgres app and launch it using port 5432

 * You'll need to set up a ```.env``` file to store your PostgreSQL information.
 Here is an example:

 ```